Producing 'Candle Wick' | Breakdown

 REFERENCES:

-References were an important part of our production process and helped us massively during the animation stage.
+References were an important part of our production process and helped us massively during animation.
 The team used a mixture of animal references for natural creature behaviours, and live action filmed references for lip syncing and human actions.

 Check the two videos below for examples of the references we used during an early stage of animation.